fenago/R-Programming/md/Lab_3.md

 Since we\'ve discussed what a factor variable is, let\'s go through some other questions you may have about factors.

-**When Should You Use a Factor Variable?**

-The cylinder variable in `mtcars` can be turned into a factor variable because there are only three values the cylinder variable can take.
-These are four, six, and eight cylinders; this means that this is a
-[*categorical*] variable, another word for a factor variable.
-The cars in this dataset are either four-, six-, or eight-cylinder cars.
-The `mpg` variable in the same dataset wouldn\'t be a good candidate for a factor variable because it isn\'t categorical and it is the numeric value of the miles per gallon of each car.

-Any time you have a character variable that has a set number of categories for that variable, for example, [*Months*] = [*12 months*], [*Sex*] = [*2 sexes*], [*3 levels*]: [*Low*], [*Medium*], and
-[*High*], and so on, you can (and should!) transform that variable into a factor variable in R.

 **Why Should You Use a Factor Variable?**

-Besides the fact that it\'s helpful to explicitly declare your categorical variables so that these are obvious when you view a summary of a dataset (using `str()` or `dplyr::glimpse()`), there are two critical reasons to use factor variables.

-Firstly, functions such as `lm()` and `glm()` (among others) that build statistical models in R treat a categorical variable coded with numbers (for example, Months as 1, 2, 3, ...) as a continuous variable if you don\'t explicitly declare the variable to be a factor variable.
-This will produce erroneous model estimates and lead to incorrect conclusions.

 For example, let\'s build a linear regression model to examine the relationship between the number of cylinders